AEPSchmitt/blendnd/README.md

 ## Known issues
 Setting up your Python environment to access socketio may take more steps if you installed Blender through Steam.

+Only one object can be moved at a time.

 ## Planned features
 - Multi-object transforms
 - Synchronization of Character Sheets